awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

 1. From the Receive objects page, you can perform the following:
    + Enable versioning on the destination bucket\.
    + Apply the bucket policy provided by Amazon S3 to the destination bucket\.
-   + Copy the AWS KMS key policy that you need to update the AWS KMS CMK key that is being used to encrypt the replica objects in the destination bucket\.
-For information about updating the key policy, see [Grant the Source Bucket Owner Permission to Encrypt Using the AWS KMS Key](#enable-replication-kms-key-policy)\.
+   + Copy the AWS KMS key policy that you need to update the AWS KMS CMK that is being used to encrypt the replica objects in the destination bucket\.
+For information about updating the key policy, see [Grant the Source Bucket Owner Permission to Encrypt Using the AWS KMS CMK](#enable-replication-kms-key-policy)\.
 ![\[Receive objects page\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-receive-objects.png)

-### Grant the Source Bucket Owner Permission to Encrypt Using the AWS KMS Key<a name="enable-replication-kms-key-policy"></a>
+### Grant the Source Bucket Owner Permission to Encrypt Using the AWS KMS CMK<a name="enable-replication-kms-key-policy"></a>

-You must grant permissions to the account of the source bucket owner to encrypt using your AWS KMS key with a key policy\.
-The following procedure describes how to use the AWS Identity and Access Management \(IAM\) console to modify the key policy for the AWS KMS customer master key \(CMK\) that is being used to encrypt the replica objects in the destination bucket\.
+You must grant permissions to the account of the source bucket owner to encrypt using your AWS KMS CMK with a key policy\.
+The following procedure describes how to use the AWS Identity and Access Management \(IAM\) console to modify the key policy for the AWS KMS CMK that is being used to encrypt the replica objects in the destination bucket\.

-**To grant permissions to encrypt using your AWS KMS key**
+**To grant permissions to encrypt using your AWS KMS CMK**

 1. Sign in to the AWS Management Console using the AWS account that owns the AWS KMS CMK\.
 Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.